-If people follow the Dietary Guidelines developed by the U.S. Departments of Health and Human Services and the USDA, and eat a diet that’s balanced and packed with good stuff nutritionally, then most of the required vitamins needed, will come from food.
+If people follow the Dietary Guidelines for Americans developed by the U.S. Department of Health and Human Services and the USDA, and eat a diet that’s balanced and packed with good stuff nutritionally, then most of the required vitamins needed, will come from food.
 As folks age, a doctor might recommend, however, additional vitamins, as well as calcium and minerals but it is always best to get fuel from good foods than from pills.

 Here’s a little factoid, most older adults do not need a complete multivitamin supplement or mineral if they’re eating right.
 However, if eating habits are not the best and food choices are way below the recommended U.S. food guidelines for healthy eating, then supplementation might be the next best way to go.

 According to the National Institute on Aging people over 50 should be meeting the following vitamins and minerals requirements:

 |Vitamin D||If you are age 50–70, you need at least 600 IU, but not more than 4,000 IU.
 If you are age 70 and older, you need at least 800 IU, but not more than 4,000 IU.
 You can get vitamin D from fatty fish, fish-liver oils, fortified milk and milk products, and fortified cereals.|

 |Vitamin B6||Men need 1.7 mg every day.
 Women need 1.5 mg every day.
 You can get vitamin B6 from fortified cereals, whole grains, organ meats like liver, and fortified soy-based meat substitutes.|